jacoby149/web10/sdk/presentations/ui_dev_pt2.md

 # developer requirements

-A developer wants to add the following features to a messaging application they made.
+A developer wants to add features to a messaging application they made.
 1. Instantly show new messages.
 2. Encrypt messages on the phone side.
 3. Charge for premium themes.